tushar-c/tushar-c.github.io/_posts/2018-6-20-A-Python-Primer-:-Programming-Basics.md

 There we have it !

 We have to talk about 2 more simple operations, Matrix Multiplication and Matrix Transposing.
-If you do not know what these are, we will cover these later, in the meantime here are links to good videos explaining them:
+If you do not know what these are, we will cover these later.
+In the meantime here are links to good videos explaining them:

 Matrix Multiplication -> [Matrix Multiplication](https://www.youtube.com/watch?v=sYlOjyPyX3g)